Investment philosophy

 CIO Ned Bell discusses why Bell’s investment approach is focused on bottom-up stock selection with a quality bias, the key differentiators across strategies, and the importance of a valuation discipline to identify disconnection between quality and value.

-Company quality will ultimately drive share prices over time, and as such we aim to identify leaders within their respective sectors.
+We believe company quality will ultimately drive share prices over time, and as such we aim to identify leaders within their respective sectors.
 We define a ‘high quality company’ as one with an attractive combination of:

 Quantitative